GitAtom-PDX/GitAtom/README.md

   repository will be tracked for xml file creation.
 - Commit: create formatted .xml files in /atoms/  from .md files in the /markdowns/ directory using atomify.
 Creates .html files in /site/posts/ directory from .xml files in /atoms/ using jinja template.
 Add the new post locations to the site index and archive.
 - Push: Pushes the repository to the remote repo.
-Once files are in the remote repository, a post-recieve hook checkouts the site directory of the HEAD branch.
+Once files are in the remote repository, a post-receive hook checkouts the site directory of the HEAD branch.
 By default this is set to main with the initialization script.
   Make sure to push to live branch.
 ```
   git push live
 ```
-  The post-recieve hook on the remote repository will checkout the site directory to your work_path specified in the configuration file.
+  The post-receive hook on the remote repository will checkout the site directory to your work_path specified in the configuration file.

 ### ex. --CURRENTLY UNDER CONSTRUCTION